ViSurf: Visual Supervised-and-Reinforcement Fine-Tuning for Large Vision-and-Language Models: Related Works

 \subsection{Reinforcement Learning for LVLMs}

-Reinforcement Learning (RL) is a standard method for fine-tuning Large Vision-Language Models (LVLMs).
-Among RL algorithms, Direct Preference Optimization (DPO) \citep{rafailov2023direct} relies on pre-collected human preference datasets, which can be costly to produce.
-Similarly, Proximal Policy Optimization (PPO) \citep{schulman2017proximal} requires a well-trained reward model to evaluate responses generated by the policy.
-Recently, RLVR algorithms, such as GRPO \citep{shao2024deepseekmath} and DAPO \cite{yu2025dapo}, have gained attention for their ability to assess model outputs against objective criteria.
-This approach reduces the dependency on manually annotated data and pre-trained reward models.
-The effectiveness of RLVR for LVLMs has been demonstrated in recent works \citep{liu2025seg,liu2025visual,liu2025visionreasoner,liu2025empowering,huang2025vision} such as SegZero \citep{liu2025seg} and VisualRFT \cite{liu2025visual}.
+Beyond supervised methods, Reinforcement Learning (RL) has become a cornerstone for aligning Large Vision-Language Models (LVLMs) with human expectations.
+Established techniques like DPO \citep{rafailov2023direct} necessitate extensive human-labeled preference datasets, which are often prohibitively expensive to curate.
+Similarly, PPO \citep{schulman2017proximal} relies on a robust reward model to supervise the policy’s outputs.
+To mitigate these constraints, Reinforcement Learning from Verifiable Rewards (RLVR) algorithms, such as GRPO \citep{shao2024deepseekmath} and DAPO \cite{yu2025dapo}, leverage verification functions to evaluate model performance.
+The potency of this paradigm for LVLMs is underscored by recent advancements \citep{liu2025seg,liu2025visual,liu2025visionreasoner,liu2025empowering,huang2025vision}, most notably in SegZero \citep{liu2025seg} and VisualRFT \cite{liu2025visual}.

 We begin by analyzing the objective functions of SFT and RLVR in \Cref{sec:preliminary}.
 A case study in \Cref{sec:case_study} then highlights the limitations of both methods.
-To address these limitations, we introduce {\ours}, detailing its design and relationship to SFT and RLVR in \Cref{sec:combine_sft_rft}.
-Subsequently, \Cref{sec:reward_control} presents three novel mechanisms for reward control during training, and \Cref{sec:optimization_analysis} provides an analysis of the optimization process.
+To address these limitations, we introduce {\ours}, detailing its design and its theoretical alignment with SFT and RLVR in \Cref{sec:combine_sft_rft}.
+Subsequently, \Cref{sec:reward_control} presents three novel mechanisms for reward control during training, and \Cref{sec:optimization_analysis} a rigorous analysis of the underlying optimization dynamics.